Santa Monica, California

 Following in this tradition, for seven consecutive years, Westside Ballet presents several educational outreach matinee performances for the annual Nutcracker productions reaching all of Santa Monica’s Title 1 public elementary schools (Title 1 signifies a school where over 25% of the student body is on free and reduced lunch) and one sister school in Hollywood, California.
 Every season, approximately one to two thousand elementary grade students are treated to private, abbreviated, presentations of The Nutcracker held during the weekdays.
 Children hear a narrated version of The Nutcracker story and see excerpts from the ballet followed by Q&A with the dancers.

 During the 2019-2020 school year and prior to the pandemic, Westside Ballet partnered with the Santa Monica Boys and Girls club and St. Anne’s School satellite program to offer a weekly after-school ballet class.
 This program continues through the 2020-2021 school year.
-Additionally, a ballet class will be offered to children ages 6 to 11 years old at Westside Ballet’s outdoor dance studio, commencing November 15th for an initial five week offering.
+Additionally, a Sunday afternoon introductory ballet class is now offered to children ages 6 to 11 years old at Westside Ballet’s studios, which began November 15, 2020.
 The goal is to bring the joy of movement and beauty of the arts to a diverse community that has curiosity for classical ballet.
 Please click here to learn more.

 Westside Ballet provides approximately $100,000 in scholarships annually.
 Westside Ballet established an Endowment Fund to expand both merit and need-based scholarships.
 The Chow Family Scholarship Fund was established in 2018 and over $150,000 has been raised to date; major donors of this fund requested the funds be used to actively recruit People of Color.
 In Summer 2020, a new scholarship was established by a new nonprofit, Dance in Color, and named for Westside Alumnus Adrian Blake Mitchell.
 Two young dancers are receiving this scholarship for the current 2020-21 school year.